-Photo 1 - RVs travelling East on the Top of the World Highway (Photo: NVision)
+Photo 4 - RVs travelling east on the Top of the World Highway (Photo: NVision)

-The Top of the World Highway travels through the territory of the Tr'ondëk Hwëch'in (TH) in an area of outstanding natural beauty and heritage value.
+The Top of the World Highway travels through the Traditional Territory of the Tr'ondëk Hwëch'in (TH) in an area of outstanding natural beauty and heritage value.
 As the highway traverses the unglaciated mountain range between the Yukon River at Dawson and the Yukon/Alaska border, the traveller experiences spectacular views that take in numerous forested valleys, distant mountain ranges, and alpine meadows above the treeline.
 The travel route and lands around the highway have a strong connection to the culture and history of the Tr'ondëk Hwëch'in and Yukon.
-From the past through to the present day, the highway corridor offers residents and for visitors to the region an opportunity to connect with this land, the people and their stories.
+From the past through to the present day, the highway corridor offers residents and visitors to the region an opportunity to connect with this land, the people and their stories.

-The highway is the major transportation link between Canada and the United States of America, and significantly since the creation of the international boundary at the end of the 19th century, the route maintains an important cultural link between TH citizens in Canada and those living in the western section of their traditional territory within the US.
+The highway is a major transportation link between Canada and the United States of America.
+Since the creation of the international boundary between Yukon and Alaska at the end of the 19th century, the route has been important to maintain a cultural link between TH citizens in Canada and those living in the western section of their traditional territory within the US.